khoanna/capydata/README.md

 3. Run tests & lint locally
 4. Open a pull request describing the changes

-Please respect the code style and add tests for significant behavior changes.

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---

 If you'd like, I can also add a small `README` badge, deployment instructions (Vercel), or a quickstart script that seeds the marketplace with a test dataset.